Gifts Can Create Ineligibility for Pennsylvania Medical Assistance (Medicaid) Long-Term Care Benefits

 To the extent your son or daughter does not pay fair market value for the home, a gift has occurred.
 Selling your house to anyone for $1 is considered a gift, and if done within the 5-years prior to an application for Medicaid long-term care benefits, can give rise to a transfer penalty and a denial of benefits.

-There are a number of exceptions to the transfer penalties where a house is transferred out of the name of a Medicaid applicant.
-First, the transfer of the residence to a “caregiver child” who lived with the parent can be an exempt transfer if the help provided by that caregiver child kept the parent out of a nursing home for more than two years.
+• The transfer of the residence to a “caregiver child” who lived with the parent can be an exempt transfer if the help provided by that caregiver child kept the parent out of a nursing home for more than two years.
 If properly accomplished, this transfer does not give rise to a period of ineligibility for Medicaid long-term care benefits.
-Second, the transfer of a home to a sibling with an equity interest in the property can also be exempt if the sibling lived in the property for at least one year prior to the Medicaid applicant’s nursing home admission.
-Third, the transfer of resident property to a disabled child, or to a trust for the sole benefit of a disabled person, is exempt from the Medicaid transfer penalties.

-Each case is different, so be sure to retain legal counsel before transferring ownership of any real estate.
-Although the transfer of real estate may be exempt from the Medicaid transfer penalties, there may be many other good reasons to not transfer the real estate.
 Be aware that avoiding the risk of loss to nursing home costs by transferring the home to a child or other person may not be in your best interest, and may subject the home to other risks of loss, such as a child’s bankruptcy, divorce, lawsuits, or unexpected death.

-If a Medicaid application for long-term care benefits occurs within 5-years of a non-exempt transfer, the home can be returned in order avoid the imposition of a Medicaid transfer penalty and “cure” the problem.
+If a Medicaid application for long-term care benefits occurs within 5-years of a non-exempt transfer, the home can be returned in order to avoid the imposition of a Medicaid transfer penalty and “cure” the problem.
 However, in many cases this is easier said than done.
 If the person who received the real estate is unwilling or unable to return it, then a lengthy transfer penalty is likely to be imposed.

 There are also many tax issues to consider before making any real estate transfer.
 Notably capital gains tax issues need to be considered, as well as inheritance tax.
 Transferring your home outright to a child who does not live in the property can result in a large capital gains tax bill when your child later goes to sell the home.
 Also, if you give away your home yet continue to reside in it, the Pennsylvania Department of Revenue can argue that you impliedly retained lifetime rights to use and occupy the home, thereby subjecting the entire value of your home to Pennsylvania inheritance tax.